liaoxiong3x/DeepCreamPy/README.md

 Using image editing software like Photoshop or GIMP, paint the areas you want to decensor the color with RGB values of (0,255,0).
 For each censored region, crop 128 x 128 size images containing the censored regions from your images and save them as new ".png" images.

-Move the cropped images to [].
+Move the cropped images to the "decensor_input_images" directory.
 Decensor the images by running

 ```
 $ python decensor.py
 ```

-Decensored images will be saved to the "output" directory.
+Decensored images will be saved to the "decensor_output_images" directory.
 Paste the decensored images back into the original image.

 ## II.
-Train the pretrained model
+Train the pretrained model on custom dataset

 Put the your custom dataset for training the "data/images" directory and convert images to npy format.